Why This Question Appears in Every Interview

 Demonstrating What You Learned

 The lessons learned section transforms your failure into evidence of growth.
 This is where strong candidates differentiate themselves from those who simply describe something that went wrong.
+Your ability to extract specific, actionable lessons proves you have the learning orientation banks need.

 Be Specific About Changes